qeaml/mmic/README.md

 ## Static Hand

-Removes the hand swing animation.
+Disables the hand swing animation and the item equip/use animation.
+This does not affect eating animations or bow/crossbow/trident draw animations.

 ## Brightness